Boost your store's conversion rates with customer reviews.

 Especially video works well here.
 Pages that include video are 53 times more likely to rank high on Google search results, and people spend 3 minutes longer on a page that has video content.

-But what is the best one?
+But what is the best product reviews app?

 If you want to collect unlimited text and video reviews and showcase them on your website with an elegant widget, Trustmary is your choice.